Woodlands Theme Park Santa’s Grotto – the best Santa experience in Devon

 Each child gets age specific wrapped gift.
 Three-year-old Baby received a farmyard jigsaw puzzle and five-year-old Tot received a glow in the dark magic set.
 Both were probably worth more than £8 each based on Amazon prices.
 Even without the larger grotto I’d not have been disappointed with the value of entry to Woodlands Theme Park and meeting Santa.

-- Free for adult members, including entry to the grotto and a hot drink if booked in advance
+- Free for adult members, including entry to the grotto and park

-- £7.50 for adults (non-members), which includes entry to the grotto, park and a hot drink
+- £7.50 for adults (non-members), which includes entry to the grotto and park

-- £4 for children under 12-months-old (members and non-members), which includes entry to the grotto and park as well as a present
+- £5 for children under 12-months-old (members and non-members), which includes entry to the grotto and park

-- £5 for children aged 12 to 23-months-old (members and non-members), which includes entry to the grotto and park as well as a present
+- £6 for children aged 12 to 23-months-old (members and non-members), which includes entry to the grotto and park

-- £7 for children aged 24 to 25-months-old (members and non-members), which includes entry to the grotto and park as well as a present
+- £7.50 for children aged 24 to 35-months-old (members and non-members), which includes entry to the grotto and park

-- £14.50 for children aged three to 11-years-old (non-members), which includes entry to the grotto and park as well as a present
+- £15 for children aged three to 11-years-old (non-members), which includes entry to the grotto and park

-- £7 for children aged three to 11-years-old (members), which includes entry to the grotto as well as a present
+- £7.50 for children aged three to 11-years-old (members), which includes entry to the grotto

 Woodlands Santa’s Grotto – need to know

-If you are going to Santa’s Grotto at Woodlands in 2018 then you’ll have all the information you need on your tickets.
-If you are thinking of booking next year then here’s some handy information that you need to know:
+If you are going to Santa’s Grotto at Woodlands in 2019 then you’ll have all the information you need on your tickets.
+If you are thinking of booking this year then here’s some handy information that you need to know:

 - Woodlands annual pass holders can enter the park for free during its open days in December but have to buy/book tickets for the grotto.
 See the website for full details.